Welcome to Portrack Marsh SSSI Nature Reserve

 Wild flowers, butterflies and dragonflies provide the main interest of the summer months.
-Grey and common seals can be seen on the Tees, gorging themselves on salmon and sea trout, while otters have been spotted moving between the river and the reserve.
+Grey and common seals can be seen on the Tees, gorging themselves on salmon and sea trout.
 Otter was first recorded on the marsh in 2004 having made a remarkable return to the Tees after being absent for some thirty years.

-By late summer significant amounts of mud can be exposed and waders such as dunlin, black-tailed godwit, greenshank and ruff can be seen probing for food.
-Gadwall and wigeon are at their commonest during the autumn passage.
+By late summer significant amounts of mud can be exposed.
+Waders such as dunlin, black-tailed godwit, greenshank and ruff can be seen probing for food.
+Gadwall and wigeon are at their most common during the autumn passage.

 In winter it is good place to see large flocks of starlings swirling and turning in the sky before they come to settle and roost in the reeds.